2022–2023 mpox outbreak: Phylogenetics

-Phylogenomic characterization of the first monkeypox virus outbreak genome sequences, found the "presumably slow-evolving" DNA virus has evolved roughly 6–12-fold more mutations than one would expect and 15 SNP mutations since the beginning of the outbreak.
+Phylogenomic characterization of the first monkeypox virus outbreak genome sequences, found the "presumably slow-evolving" DNA virus has evolved roughly 6–to-12-fold more mutations than one would expect and 15 SNP mutations since the beginning of the outbreak.
 Examination of the mutations suggested they were the result of cytosine deamination by an APOBEC (apolipoprotein B mRNA editing enzyme, catalytic polypeptide) protein expressed in the human cells.
 Recombination has been reported in the natural transmission of monkeypox virus.
 Using Tandem repeat polymorphism, case FVGITA-01 (ON755039) in Italy, case VIDRL01(ON631963) in Australia, as well as six cases in Slovenia (ON838178, ON631241, ON609725, ON754985, ON754986, ON754987) were recombinant crossovers.
 Based on linkage disequilibrium (LD) between monkeypox virus variants with minor alleles in at least two MPXV isolates and to detect the possible recombination, two Germany cases (ON959149 and ON637939) and one Spain case (ON720849) already gained their mutations via recombination.

 Scientists investigated circulating lineages (and potential variants) of the monkeypox virus and are comparing them against the African endemic lineages.